legendare-algorithms/hardcore-predicate/README.md

  <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>         .     /        .               .       \    .''</a>
 </pre>

-`My first coding language was C++ and this is a reminder to myself to persevere when it gets tuff becaise it'll all be worth it in the end!`
+`My first coding language was C++ and this is a reminder to myself that you can do really cool things with code!`

 ## :chart_with_upwards_trend:     Stats